bearyung/alice-cards/docs/tutorial-basics/components.md

 - **Element Tokens (6):** Essential for refining gems, representing elements like Water, Wood, Fire, Earth, Metal, and Herbs.

 ## Online Player Guide
-- You are currently reading the online version of the player guide, which provides comprehensive rules, card descriptions, and gameplay strategies.
+You are currently reading the online version of the player guide, which provides comprehensive rules, card descriptions, and gameplay strategies.

 ## Playmat
---A thematic, beautifully illustrated playmat is available for purchase separately.
+A thematic, beautifully illustrated playmat is available for purchase separately.
 It enhances the playing experience and adds to the aesthetic appeal of the game.

 :::info Notes
 playmat is available for purchase separately